samuelhar/muselist/README.md

   Also start the database before doing any connections (the terminal command is simply 'mongod')

   And finally type in 'npm install' to install all the packages needed (ajv & mongodb)

+  All project process documents are in the "documentation" folder.
+  UI and form field testing are combined into the one spreadsheet, separted by "click" vs actual value input.